How Much Does It Cost to Paint a House in 2025?

 The duration of an exterior paint job is also important, as tradesman charge for their time, so the more extensive the job is, the longer it will take and the more it will cost.

-If you wish to hire someone to paint smooth exterior walls of your home, this should take around 3 to 5 days for a terraced home and 4 to 5 days for a semi-detached or detached property.
+If you wish to hire someone to paint the smooth exterior walls of your home, this should take around 3 to 5 days for a terraced home and 4 to 5 days for a semi-detached or detached property.

 The time frame may increase if you have pebble dash walls, for instance, terraced properties will take around 5 to 6 days to paint, while semi-detached and detached home can take anywhere from 7 to 9 days to complete.